-It is possible for people to have manic and depressive episodes at the same time.
-This is referred to as an “episode with mixed features.”
-No matter what type of bipolar disorder a person has, or what type of mood episodes they exhibit, seeking diagnosis and treatment earlier than later will help prevent the condition and/or consequences from occurring or worsening.
+It is possible for people to have symptoms of depression and mania at the same time.
+This is referred to as an “episode with mixed features or mixed episodes.”
+No matter what type of bipolar disorder a person has, or what type of mood episodes they exhibit, seeking diagnosis and treatment earlier than later will help prevent the mental health disorder and/or consequences from occurring or worsening.

-Because bipolar disorder symptoms can mimic other illnesses, it’s important to be seen by a professional, experienced mental health care provider to ensure proper diagnosis and treatment.
-It’s also not uncommon for individuals with bipolar disorder to also have an anxiety disorder, an eating disorder, or substance abuse order.
+Because bipolar disorder symptoms can mimic other mental disorders, it’s important to be seen by an experienced mental health professional to ensure accurate diagnosis and treatment.
+It’s also not uncommon for individuals with bipolar to also have an anxiety disorder, an eating disorder, or substance abuse disorder.

-Depending on the type of bipolar disorder and any co-occurring disorders will determine the type of treatment a person receives.
+The treatment plan will be determined by the type of bipolar disorder and any co-occurring disorders a person may have.
 There are several different treatment approaches available which include:

 A licensed psychotherapist helps treat a person diagnosed with bipolar disorder by assisting them in exploring their thoughts, emotions, and behaviors.
 Cognitive-behavioral therapy (CBT), for example, uses an approach that challenges negative thought patterns by providing healthy alternative solutions.
 In addition to CBT, a psychotherapist may also utilize interpersonal and social rhythm therapy (IPSRT), which focuses on treatment involving a person’s biological and social rhythms.

 There are several medications used to address bipolar disorder.
 These can include mood stabilizers and what is referred to as “atypical” second-generation antipsychotics.
-Depending on the diagnosis, and whether a patient has a co-occurring disorder, may also involve administering antidepressants, as well as medications that help with sleep and/or anxiety.
+Depending on the diagnosis and whether a patient has a co-occurring medical condition, it may also include the administration of antidepressants as well as sleep and/or anxiety medications.

 3. Additional Therapies

 In some cases, other treatment options such as electroconvulsive therapy (ECT), a type of brain stimulation approach, or transcranial magnetic stimulation (TMS) may be utilized to address bipolar disorder.
-Additionally, certain supplements, routine and consistent exercise, and keeping a “mood chart,” have been helpful approaches to help individuals manage the symptoms of bipolar disorder.
+Additionally, certain supplements, routine and consistent exercise, and keeping a “mood chart,” have been helpful approaches to help individuals manage bipolar symptoms

 Success of Treatment for Bipolar

-If you or someone you love has been experiencing manic, hypomanic, or depressive, or major depressive episodes, you are not alone.
+If you or someone you love has been experiencing episodes of depression, mania, or hypomania, you are not alone.
 As we mentioned earlier, millions of people live with bipolar disorder.

-And, although bipolar disorder is a serious and lifelong condition, many people are able to successfully treat their symptoms and enjoy a healthy and satisfying life.
-At Futures, we provide comprehensive, compassionate care for a wide range of mental illnesses, including bipolar disorder and co-occurring disorders.
+And, although bipolar disorder is a serious and lifelong condition, many people are able to enjoy a healthy and satisfying life with proper treatment.
+At Futures, we provide comprehensive, compassionate care for a wide range of mental health conditions, including bipolar disorder and co-occurring disorders.

 Help for bipolar disorder can start today.
 Contact us confidentially online or by phone at 866-804-2098.